LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-01-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part2.md

 ## Install Auth0 Authentication API SDK ##

 We need access to the ClientCredentialsTokenRequest Class which lies in the Auth0.AuthenticationApi.
-Download this into one your project to access.
+Download this into your project to access the library.

 ```
 dotnet add package Auth0.AuthenticationApi --version 7.7.0